David Coon

-David Charles Coon (born October 28, 1956) is a Canadian politician who has served as leader of the Green Party of New Brunswick since 2012 and as a Member of the Legislative Assembly of New Brunswick since 2014, elected three times in Fredericton South and a fourth time to represent the newly constituted riding of Fredericton-Lincoln.
+David Charles Coon (born October 28, 1956) is a Canadian conservationist and politician who has served as leader of the Green Party of New Brunswick since 2012 and as a Member of the Legislative Assembly of New Brunswick since 2014, elected three times in Fredericton South and a fourth time to represent the newly constituted riding of Fredericton-Lincoln.

 Born in Toronto, Ontario, Coon was raised in Montreal, Quebec, where he graduated from high school.
 He later graduated from McGill University and received a diploma from Vanier College, and began working with the Conservation Council of New Brunswick.
-Coon entered provincial politics full-time in 2012 after being elected to lead the Green Party of New Brunswick, which was formed in 2009.
+Having previously done work with the Green Party of Canada, Coon entered provincial politics full-time in 2012 after being elected to lead the Green Party of New Brunswick, which was formed just four years prior.

 Coon joined the 58th Legislature after being elected to represent the newly contested provincial electoral district of Fredericton South in 2014, becoming the first ever Green legislative member in New Brunswick and the second provincial Green politician in Canada to win a seat in a provincial legislature.
 He was re-elected in 2018 and again in 2020.
 Following an electoral redistribution in 2023, Coon's elected riding was replaced with two new electoral districts; he was elected in the new riding of Fredericton-Lincoln in the 2024 provincial election.

 Early life and education

 David Charles Coon was born on October 28, 1956, in Toronto, Ontario, the eldest child of Charles Coon and Iris Page.
 He spent his childhood in Montreal, Quebec, where he graduated from high school.
 Coon later attended McGill University, primarily studying ecology, where he graduated with a Bachelor of Science in 1978.
+Coon later reflected that "while I was at McGill a Green Peace chapter was started there which I got very involved in."
 He additionally attended Vanier College, where he received a Pure and Applied Science diploma.
-In 1985, Coon moved to New Brunswick and started working with the Conservation Council of New Brunswick (CCNB), serving as its policy director.
+In 1985, Coon later moved to New Brunswick and started working with the Conservation Council of New Brunswick (CCNB), serving as its policy director.